The Cost of Information: The Case of Constant Marginal Costs: Related Literature

-\cite{zhong2017lininfo} provides general conditions for a cost function over experiments to be induced by some dynamic model of information acquisition. \cite{zhong2019dyninfo} studies a dynamic model of non-parametric information acquisition, where a decision maker can choose any dynamic signal process as an information source, and pays a flow cost that is a function of the informativeness of the process.
+\cite{zhong2017lininfo} and \cite*{bloedel2020cost} provide general conditions for a cost function over experiments to be induced by some dynamic model of information acquisition. \cite{zhong2019dyninfo} studies a dynamic model of non-parametric information acquisition, where a decision maker can choose any dynamic signal process as an information source, and pays a flow cost that is a function of the informativeness of the process.
 A key assumption is discounting of delayed payoffs.
-The paper shows that the optimal strategy corresponds to a Poisson signal.
+The paper shows that the optimal strategy corresponds to a Poisson experiment.

 \paragraph{Information Theory.} This paper is also related to the axiomatic literature in information theory characterizing different notions of entropy and information measures. \cite*{ebanks1998characterizations} and \cite*{csiszar2008axiomatic} survey and summarize the literature in the field.
 In the special case where $|\Theta| = 2$ and the coefficients $(\beta_{ij})$ are set to $1$, the function \eqref{eq:cost} is also known as \emph{J-divergence}. \cite*{kannappan1988axiomatic} provide an axiomatization of J-divergence, under axioms very different from the ones in this paper.
 A more general representation appears in \cite*{zanardo2017measure}.